starbreeders-singularity-dao/starbreeder/README.md

 # Starbreeder_NFT
 ## TL;DR
-This is a working CW721 contract for the [Terra](https://terra.money/) blockchain, and is in active use by the [TerraPeeps](https://terrapeeps.com) project.
+This is a working CW721 contract for the [Terra](https://terra.money/) blockchain, specifically adjusted for STARBREEDER projects and governance.

-It serves TerraPeeps needs.
-It may serve yours.

-If you think this was useful, feel free to delegate to the [PFC](https://station.terra.money/validator/terravaloper12g4nkvsjjnl0t7fvq3hdcw7y8dc9fq69nyeu9q) validator.
-It will help defray the costs.

-[PFC](https://twitter.com/PFC_Validator) - As Terra is all about Pink Fluffy Characters right... feel free to drop me a line

 ## Details